number0x0001/Translucent-Taskbar-Skin/README.md

 # Translucent Taskbar Skin
-This is a Rainmeter skin for Windows.
-It will make your taskbar as clear as glass.
+This is a Rainmeter skin for Windows 10.
+Once enabled, your taskbar will become as clear as glass.